deepnz/node-js-express-loadtest/README.md

 # node-js-express-loadtest

-A clustering example with node/express
+A clustering example with node cluster module and express